Xenophilus azovorans: Discovery and isolation

 Previously known as Pseudomonas sp. strain KF46F, Xenophilus azovorans was first isolated by Kulla et al. in 1984 from a soil inoculate that had been enriched with carboxy-orange II (1-(4'-carboxyphenylazo)-2-naphthol) as a sole carbon source.
-Then, in an attempt to clarify taxonomy of bacterial strains capable of degrading ago compounds, scientists characterized X. azovorans strain KF46FT from this original culture.
+Then, in an attempt to clarify taxonomy of bacterial strains capable of degrading azo compounds, scientists characterized X. azovorans strain KF46FT from this original culture.
 This strain is a non-mucoid version of KF46F which has been preserved for over 25 years by freezing.
-In the lab, the strain was able to grow on nutrient-rich media, but failed to complete degrade Orange II under such conditions.
+In the lab, the strain was able to grow on nutrient-rich media, but failed to completely degrade Orange II under such conditions.
 Fatty acid extraction was analyzed by a Hewlett Packard model gas chromatograph and prepared by the Microbial Identification System protocol.
 Isolation of genomic DNA was performed by Ausubel et al. in 1996.
 Amplification of the 16S ribosomal RNA and subsequent phylogenetic analysis was performed using the ARB software package.
 ARB software is a graphic package that contains tools needed for the handling of sequence database and data analysis and has led to the establishment of an interdisciplinary bioinformatics group.
 Extrachromosomal DNA in the form of two large plasmids was detected by pulsed-field gel electrophoresis.